Optimised Route Planning Processes

 Seamlessly Implemented

-This was achieved with software that GIMA had already introduced in 2016.
-It is the transport control and telematics system opheo from Solvares Logistics.
-“We chose opheo due to the many positive references in the building materials trade and its proven interface to the Unitrade ERP system,” recalls Florian Wahler, who co-manages the IT department at GIMA. opheo is almost considered an industry standard in the building materials trade.
+GIMA first introduced the software in 2016, deploying the transport control and telematics system opheo from Solvares Logistics.
+“We chose opheo due to the many positive references in the building materials trade and its proven interface to the Unitrade ERP system,” recalls Florian Wahler, who co-manages the IT department at GIMA. opheo is considered an industry standard in the building materials trade.

 The implementation of opheo proceeded quickly and smoothly between the kickoff meeting in October 2015 and the “GoLive” in January 2016.
-Between November and December, there was also sufficient time for a comprehensive testing phase and a two-day training for the dispatchers.
-Following the commissioning at the headquarters in Neunstetten, the branches in Brandis, Maisach, and Nuremberg were subsequently implemented at short intervals.
+A comprehensive testing phase took place between November and December 2015, and a two-day training for the planners.
+Following the commissioning at the headquarters in Neunstetten, the branches in Brandis, Maisach, and Nuremberg followed shortly after.

 The graphically supported route planning works simply via drag & drop, with opheo calculating the optimal sequence of unloading points upon request.
-“Regarding precise route planning, opheo has often taught me a better way,” admits Zahner, who only intervenes in the digital process for special customer agreements.
+“Regarding precise route planning, opheo has often taught me a better way,” admits Zahner, who only intervenes in the digital process for customer by exception.

 Three Route Options

 This way, drivers can participate in decision-making and incorporate their personal knowledge of current construction sites into the planning.
 This aspect increased the solution’s acceptance, as did the fully automatic and precise recording of working and break times.
-This is now done with the help of an interface to the “Webfleet” fleet management system used by GIMA.
-In this way, current driving and rest time information from the tachographs is directly transmitted to opheo. opheo MOBILE supplements this data with actual working hours, so that all information for payroll is available in digital form.
+This is achieved with the help of an interface to the “Webfleet” fleet management system used by GIMA.
+Current driving and rest time information from the tachographs is directly transmitted to opheo. opheo MOBILE supplements this data with actual working hours, so that all information for payroll is available in digital form.

 Payroll Processing Eased for Accounting

-“For our accounting department, the effort involved in driver payroll has been reduced by 70 percent as a result,” says Wahler.
-However, drivers also benefit: On the one hand, they are spared the tedious manual data entry, and on the other hand, no working hours are lost due to minute-by-minute documentation.
-“For most drivers, this resulted in a payroll difference of two to three hours in their favor,” reports Zahner.
+“For our Finance department, the effort involved in driver payroll has been reduced by 70 percent as a result,” says Wahler.
+However, drivers also benefit: On the one hand, they are spared the tedious task of manual data entry, and on the other hand, no working hours are lost due to minute-by-minute documentation.
+“For most drivers, this resulted in payroll accuracy of two to three hours in their favour,” reports Zahner.

-The interface between fleet management and opheo also offers advantages for dispatchers: Current driving and rest times are immediately available in the dispatch cockpit and are evaluated there for tour planning and daily forecasting.
-With this integrated forecasting function, impending delays are detected very early, allowing dispatchers to reschedule or inform customers.
+The interface between fleet management and opheo also offers advantages for planners: Current driving and rest times are immediately available in the Scheduling Cockpit and are evaluated there for trip planning and daily forecasting.
+With this integrated forecasting function, impending delays are detected very early, allowing planners to reschedule or inform customers.

 Automated Notifications

-Dispatchers are additionally supported by the automated notification function.
+The Transport team are additionally supported by the automated notification function.
 This automatically informs customers via email or SMS about the time of the upcoming delivery.
 The notification is triggered as soon as the truck falls below a predefined distance to the destination.
-For this purpose, vehicle positions from the telematics app are continuously transmitted to and evaluated by the opheo server.
+Vehicle positions from the telematics app are continuously transmitted to and evaluated by the opheo server.

-Conclusion: With opheo, GIMA has advanced digitalization on several levels.
-In addition to dispatch, drivers, customers, and central administration benefit from transparent and accelerated processes.
+Conclusion: With opheo, GIMA has advanced digitalisation on several levels.
+Transport planners, drivers, customers, and central administration all benefit from enhanced visibility, better control and reduced administration.